ciscoheat/superforms-web/src/routes/concepts/submit-behavior/+page.md

 <Head title="Submit behavior" />

-When a form is submitted, it's important for the user experience to show that things are happening.
-Superforms provides you with [loading timers](/concepts/timers) and the following options for this:
+When a form is submitted, it's important for the UX to show that things are happening on the server.
+Superforms provides you with [loading timers](/concepts/timers) and the following options for handling this:

 ## Usage